 File claims on time

 A simple way to reduce claim denials is to post charges daily.
 Each payer has its own time limits and requirements on claims submissions.
 A simple oversight or a backlog in the office can cause missed deadlines.
 To prevent this risk, make sure you file charges at the end of the workday.
 Waiting too long after the service can lead to claim backlogs and improper management.
 Therefore, developing a process to ensure payer deadlines are met and the claims have been received will help decrease claim denial rate.

 Claim denials continue to be a problem and denial prevention starts with an efficient front-end billing team.
 However, with most of your team already overworked with patient scheduling, adding more tasks can be a burden.
 Outsourcing your front-end billing to professionals can help you enhance the patient experience, mitigate claim denials, and ensure correct claim submission.

-Analytix has close to a decade of experience working closely with small to mid-sized businesses.
+Analytix Solutions has close to a decade of experience working closely with small to mid-sized businesses.
 Our extensive experience with outsourcing, combined with our low operating cost model, flexibility, expertise, reliability, and integrity, resulting from experience, uniquely positions us in the market.